Firefox Password Recovery

 2100 @ 3.10GHz

-Trial version allows you to setup and test run master password search for up to 15 min per set.
+Trial version allows you to check format compatibility.
+It can be used to test-run any Primary (Master) password search for up to 15 min per set.
 Recovered passwords are hidden behind the asterisks.